 If you’re planning a family holiday abroad on a budget, sticking to Europe is clearly your best option.
 However, that doesn’t mean you should say goodbye to your dreams of a Florida getaway.
-It’s possible to experience the magic of Orlando’s Disney World and the white beaches of Tampa Bay without having to splash out half a year’s salary.
+It’s possible to experience the magic of Orlando’s Disney World and the white beaches of Tampa Bay without having to splash out half a year’s salary, especially when there are plenty of free things to do in Orlando.
 If you’re determined to get the family to Florida and are on a tight budget, here are a few tips that could help you get there on the cheap.

 Consider the timing

 There are times when it’s cheaper to plan a Florida holiday.
 Not only are the flights cheaper during these times, but so are the attractions and hotels.
 Rental car prices and even gas may also be cheaper.
 The key is to go out of season.
 Prices tend to shoot up at the middle of May and don’t fall until the end of August.
 December meanwhile is also expensive due to Christmas.
 By booking your holiday outside of these dates, you could get a cheaper deal.
 You may miss out on certain seasonal attractions, but by and large you’ll still get the full experience (less crowds and less heat during these months can also be a good thing).
 Going out of season could mean taking the kids out of school, so consider the risk of school fines first.